lp-wan/archi/revised-schc-architecture.md

   appropriate Instances based on defined admission rules.
 It can be integrated into the network stack or implemented as a separate component.

-**Discriminator**: An explicit or implicit information element included in SCHC Packets to identify the Instance that should process the packet.
-It is used by the Dispatcher to route packets to the appropriate Instance for decompression and reassembly.
+**Discriminator**: An optional information element used by the Dispatcher to route SCHC Datagrams to the appropriate Instance.
+The discriminator can be a combination of several criteria.

 **Parser**: A software tool or component that dissects and analyzes network packets, to extract meaningful information such as source and destination